Dxrkzen/PyLogger/README.md

 # Discord PyLogger
 Discord Python Logger, Easy setup!

+Made to find your discord token any other use to hack someone is not allowed and you may get your account banned.

 # Features
 - Log's Discord App Token
 - Log's Discord Chrome Token